 Chewy and soft at the same time, these are cousins to the gingersnap cookies but with a kick.

-With this cookie dough you can make slice and bake or scoop and bake cookies.
-And you can roll them in sugar before baking, or not.
+With this cookie dough, you can make slice-and-bake or scoop-and-bake cookies.
+You can also roll them in sugar before baking.

-I make these every year, and they go head to head with the pistachio butter cookies and almond butterballs, which also have a prized place in my cookie box.
+I make these every year, and they compete with the pistachio butter cookies and almond butterballs, which also have a prized place in my cookie box.

-This recipe is great for a cookie exchange or a holiday gift as they keep and travel well, especially if you give them away in metal tins.
+This recipe is great for a cookie exchange or a holiday gift, as the cookies keep and travel well, especially if you give them away in metal tins.

 FAQ

-It makes them soft and chewy.
-And, of course, that brown color is thanks to the molasses and the spices.
+It makes them soft and chewy, adding a unique flavor that can be sweeter or more bitter depending the type you use.
+And that brown color is thanks to the molasses and the spices.
 Molasses is like dark honey, and it adds a lot of moisture to baked goods.

-It depends on your personal palate.
-The darker the molasses the more bitter the flavor.
-So you have to balance that with the amount of sweetness and spice in your recipe to know which one will work best.
+It depends on your palate.
+The darker the molasses, the more bitter the flavor.
+So, you have to balance that with the amount of sweetness and spice in your recipe to know which one will work best.

 They look similar but gingersnaps are usually less chewy.
 They might be soft on the inside but crunchier on the outside.
 My favorite recipe for Gingersnap Cookies has an egg in the batter and that creates a different texture.

-- Ginger: this recipe uses both fresh and dried ground.
-The mix is fantastic to add a slightly spicy kick.
+- Ginger: This recipe uses both fresh and dried ground ginger.
+The mix is fantastic for adding a slightly spicy kick.

-- Molasses: I use dark unsulphuered molasses, but you can use light molasses if you favor a lighter color and less sharpness.
+- Molasses: I use dark, unsulfured molasses, but you can use light molasses if you favor a lighter color and less sharpness.

-- Other spices: ground allspice and sometimes a dash of nutmeg.
-And, optional but encouraged for spiciness, we're adding cardamom (that amazing peppery lemony spice) and white pepper.
+- Spices include cinnamon, ground allspice, and sometimes a dash of nutmeg.
+For spiciness, we're adding cardamom (that amazing peppery, lemony spice) and white pepper, which is optional but encouraged.

 - Brown sugar: light or dark.